 Why you have follow up appointments

 You might have several different types of blood tests.
-For example, a test to check:
+These are to check:

 - hormone levels if you are taking thyroid hormones

-- calcium levels in your blood if your parathyroid glands were removed or damaged during surgery
+- calcium levels if your surgeon removed or damaged your parathyroid glands

 Radioactive iodine scan

 Before this scan, your doctor might ask you to start a low iodine diet and to stop taking your thyroxine hormone tablets for about 3 to 4 weeks.
 Or alternatively, a few days before the test you might have an injection of a hormone called recombinant human thyroid stimulating hormone.
-Both of these steps help the cancer cells take up the radioactive iodine.
+This is to help any cancer cells take up the radioactive iodine so that they show on the scan.

 Many people find their check ups quite worrying.
 A hospital appointment can bring back any anxiety you had about your cancer.